o-jasper/alt_require.lua/readme.md

 calling `:respond` appropriately.
 Perhaps in the future i'll have an option to cut pegasus out of the loop.

+### Running the tests
+If packages are made available to lua, `make` runs the non-server tests.

+For the server tests, you need the dependencies above, go to `alt_require/test/`, the `Makefile` there shows the basic commands used.

+To run the server test, `make run_server` to run a server, and then `make all_client` runs the client tests using that server.

+(server prints out `method, accessname, object_tracking_number`, currently omits the )

 ## License
 I wanted a permissive license, it is under the MIT license accompanied.